 The usual choices for mudrooms are the back entrances, the side entrances, or the entrance access from the garage.
 Just make sure you choose a location that is convenient for its intended use.

 Another important factor is the materials.
-When designing a mudroom, keep in mind that this place should be designed to get dirty – hence, you need to choose materials that are durable and are very easy to clean.
+When designing keep in mind that this place should be designed to get dirty – hence, you need to choose materials that are durable and are very easy to clean.

 Try to choose materials that don’t get damaged easily with water and moisture so that you can easily mop and clean the area when necessary.

 Storage is another important consideration.
-The design and storage choice is largely depended on what your family’s activities are usually, and what is its intended use.
+The design and storage choice is largely depended on what your family’s activities are usually and what is its intended use.

 For example, if you do a lot of gardening, perhaps provide an area to remove and store wet boots, and provide clean indoor slippers to change into?
 Or if you live in an area where it rains a lot or snows a lot, provide an area to hang your coats.

-You can also add other features such as a hamper for soiled clothing, some towels, or even add a bench to comfortably remove your shoes.
+You can also add other features such as a hamper for soiled clothing, some towels, or even a bench to comfortably remove your shoes.
 Anticipate your activities and needs to be able to determine the right storage solutions for your mudroom.

 Mudroom Addition Cost

 The next factor that will determine the cost would be the size.
 On average, the cost per square foot would be around $100 to $200, depending on the factors as stated previously.
-The cost would largely depend on the materials and furnishings you specify for your mudroom and the type of upgrades you need to do or build.
+The cost would largely depend on the materials and furnishings you specify and the type of upgrades you need to do or build.

 To give you an idea, here are some of the common average costs per upgrade type: